oddbird/oddleventy/content/blog/2024/generating-frontend-api-clients-from-openapi.md

 generating the frontend client directly from a running server.
 However, this requires us to actually start up the server, which we don't always want to do, especially for tests in the CI.

+{% callout %}
+I've generally found it easiest to use this pattern when the frontend and back end are in the same repo.
+This helps keep things in sync and reduces merge conflicts.
+If you have separate repos, treat the `openapi.json` and the generated client as ephemeral.
+Instead of trying to resolve merge conflicts, opt to find a pattern where you can quickly rebuild based on the server.
+{% endcallout %}

 ## A partial solution for the unhappy paths